Learning Outcomes

 A statute prohibits publication of truthful information about a matter of public concern.
 Is this restriction likely to survive constitutional challenge?

-Answer: No. The government cannot punish publication of lawfully obtained, truthful information about a matter of public significance unless it shows a need of the highest order.
+No. The government cannot punish publication of lawfully obtained, truthful information about a matter of public significance unless it shows a need of the highest order.
 Such a law is a content-based prior restraint and is almost always invalid.

 Exam Warning

 Laws that appear neutral but are applied in a way that targets specific messages are treated as content-based.
 Always check both the text and the application of the law.
+If enforcement officials selectively apply a facially neutral ordinance only against anti-government speakers, courts will treat it as content-based.

 Revision Tip